Chief Executive Officer

 Renate is a counsellor with a passion for integrating the best of Western Psychology with holistic and integrative practices.
 Renate’s qualifications include an AdvDipMidwifery (Germany), GradDipPsychSc, BPsychSc (Hons 1st class), and a MClinPsych (candidate).
 Renate has experience working across the developmental spectrum with a wide range of presentations.
 She has worked in non-profits, private practice, and community mental health.
 Some things that make her heart sing include meditating, yoga, nature, spending time with loved ones, and expressing herself creatively.

 Shantell is a passionate counsellor with a BA (Psych), a Master of Counselling and is a level 3 member of the Australian Counselling Association.
-Shantell’s therapeutic approach is built on authentic connection and is strengths based, varied and flexible.
+Shantell’s therapeutic approach is built on authentic connection, drawing from a range of therapeutic approaches, tailored to each client's needs, goals and values.
 She has experience working with individuals and couples across the lifespan.
-Shantell has a particular interest in supporting new parents, regularly co-facilitating ‘Mother Baby Nurture’ groups with the Radiance Network.
+Shantell has a particular interest in attachment theory and supporting new parents, regularly co-facilitating ‘Mother Baby Nurture’ groups with the Radiance Network.
 Shantell has 3 boys, a FIFO partner and loves yoga and the beach.